-A critical component of connectivity and multimodal infrastructure is the development and adoption of a Complete Streets policy, which should consider:
+33 critical component of connectivity and multimodal infrastructure is the development and adoption of a Complete Streets policy, which should consider:

-- Applicability and basis of the policy. - o Based on street classification, adjacent land use, and other relevant criteria - How the city will plan, design, and maintain streets so they are safe for all users of all ages and abilities. - Consideration of all users ages and abilities for all new, retrofit/reconstruction, maintenance, and ongoing projects and new development projects. - Integration into maintenance schedules and plans.
-Use basic repaving work to improve the overall network, rather than just waiting on large, expensive, capital projects. - Alignment with other planning efforts. - Provide a performance measure and tracking system of completed projects to assist in understanding the successes and needs that are being met and guide future project implementation.
+- Applicability and basis of the policy. - o Based on street classification, adjacent land use, and other relevant criteria - How the city will plan, design, and maintain streets so they are safe for all users of all ages and abilities. - Consideration of all users for all new, retrofit/reconstruction, maintenance, and ongoing projects and new development projects. - Integration into maintenance schedules and plans.
+Use basic repaving work to improve the overall network, rather than just waiting on large, expensive, capital projects. - Alignment with other planning efforts. - Implementation of progress made implementing Complete Streets through performance measures.